ShovalZ97/OOP.Assignement2/README.md

 • use of threads,
 • Using ThreadPool

+Within each call of the methods over our file, we are measuring the elapsed time for each action.
 In this part there is a class called 1_Ex2 and in it are written 4 functions:

 ### Function 1 - Create Text Files